pnp/modernization/Tools/SharePoint.Modernization/Modernization Scanner release notes.md

   - Publishing portal now is correctly aggregated
   - Handle the scenario where there's certain scan files missing because that scan component was not selected
   - Handle the use of relative paths
+- Sites based upon CMSPUBLISHING#0 are counted as publishing sites

 ## [Version 2.4]